kjw/supercheck/README.rst

 Recording a test run
 =================================================================================

-A record of a test run is maintained and can be retrieved by calling the ``getRecord()`` method on ``TestRun``.
+Test runs are recorded automatically and these recording can be retrieved via the ``getRecord()`` method on ``TestRun``.
 This will return a serializable ``Recording`` object which can be used to play back the test run.
 Playback will interrogate the same properties, in order, using the same data::